 The latest generation VM-HD4 now supports all HD-over-Coax camera resolutions including

 4K security cameras.
 You can display full 4K video on a TV monitor via the HDMI port.
 Check out these 4K image screen captures taken from the latest VM-HD4.

-Each input channel of the VM-HD4 can accept analog CCTV, HD-TVI (1080p), and AHD (720p or 1080p) cameras.
-Users can mix and match and combination of these camera types on a single device.
+Each input channel of the VM-HD4 can accept analog CCTV / CVBS, HD-TVI, AHD, or HD-CVI format security cameras.
+The following video resolutions are supported on all BNC inputs: D1, 960H, 720p, 1080p / 2mp, 3mp, 4mp, 5mp, 8mp / 4K.
+Users can mix and match any combination of these camera types on a single device.
 NTSC and PAL video format cameras are supported however all cameras must be either NTSC or PAL.
-US and European video standards can not be mixed.
+US and European video standards cannot be mixed.

 Please see the below

 demo video and sample CCTV quad multiplexor images for examples of these video modes.
 You can also see a how-to install / wiring diagram here.
 The VM-HD4 includes a power supply and a wireless remote control which allows users to access all settings and controls.

 - Each Input Accepts Analog CCTV / CVBS, HD-TVI, HD-CVI, AHD Security Cameras